PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "But the Troll didn't know…" said Relan.

 "That's there's no such thing as a free mace?
-Yeah, that's how the get you.
-And that's how it usually is with magic. "
+Yeah, that's how they get you.
+Everybody knows this.
+And that's especially how they get you with magic."

 "But what about Wizards?
 They use magic," countered Rattick.

-"They manage to do themselves in in the end.
+"They always manage to do themselves in in the end.
 Just 'cause you get away with something for a while doesn't make it safe."

-"Marveled as I am by your cunning, good merchant, one question remains: How did you learn about the mace?"
-Rattick asked.
+Rattick said, "Marveled as I am by your cunning, good merchant, one question remains: How did you learn about the mace?"

-"Guy brought it in a case and he wouldn't take it out.
+"A guy brought it in a carrying case and refused to take it out.
 I thought maybe I could get the jewels off, but the enchantment was too powerful.
 My last apprentice was pinned to the floor in my shop for a week before we figured out how to get him out from the grip of that foul thing."

 ""How did you manage it?" asked Rattick

 "Ahhhh," said Boltac, raising a finger to the side of his nose.
 "That would be telling."
 The smile faded from his face as he added, "My advice to both of you?
 Stay outta the magic bag."

 "No problem," said Relan.

+"Problem," thought Rattick.
+He didn't know what could possibly be in Boltac's magic bag, but he thought that the bag itself could be worth more than he could imagine.
+And Rattick had quite an imagination.

 >Kid worried that the magic lantern comes with a catch.